Onelinerhub/onelinerhub/python-pandas/how-to-find-duplicates-in-data-frame.md

-# How to find duplicates in data frame
+# How to find duplicates in dataframe

 ```python
 import pandas as pd